.png)

 If inertia explains why merchants stay, commercial pressure explains when they move.

 Cost remains the dominant trigger.
-43% of merchants cite rising costs as the primary reason to act, making it the single most significant driver of change.
-Closely behind, 38% point to a lack of flexibility and misalignment with PSP product roadmaps.
+47% of merchants cite rising costs as the primary reason to act, making it the single most significant driver of change.
+Closely behind, 38% highlight their need to expand into new markets.

 These are not marginal frustrations.
 At €1bn+ scale, merchants expect commercial leverage, tailored pricing structures, and influence over product development.
 When PSPs fail to evolve alongside their clients, dissatisfaction accumulates — even if it does not immediately result in switching.

-Authorisation performance and global expansion capabilities further compound this pressure.
+Authorisation performance, lack of flexibility, and misalignment with PSP product roadmaps further compound this pressure.
 Even small improvements in authorisation rates can have material revenue impact, yet many merchants lack full visibility into this metric or its financial implications.

 Perhaps the most important structural shift highlighted in the workshop is the move away from “big bang” PSP switching towards layered architectures.